themisir/themisir.com/content/posts/designing-programming-language.md

 }
 ```

-*The code bellow is written for demostration purposes, foreign function interface API might be written differently during the implementation*.
+*The code bellow is written for demonstration purposes, foreign function interface API might be written differently during the implementation*.

 ## Performance

-While performance is not one of our main golas for initial versions, as time passes we have to put some effort into making our language performant as much as possible, because in the end our main goal is to use this language on our game engine that *hopefully* we'll be building in future.
+While performance is not one of our main goals for initial versions, as time passes we have to put some effort into making our language performant as much as possible, because in the end our main goal is to use this language on our game engine that *hopefully* we'll be building in future.

 For initial implementation I am planning to start with simple recursive Abstract Syntax Tree (AST) visitor type interpreter which does not preform good as alternatives but good enough for our starting point.
 But afterwards we can implement bytecode interpreter to increase runtime performance and use some advantages like CPU caches.
 If you don't have any clue on what's the difference or even what does AST visitor and bytecode interpreter does, let me quickly explain.